Version info

 Latest version of BlueOnyx:

-CD version or "yum groupinstall blueonyx"?
+CD version or "dnf groupinstall blueonyx"?

-The "yum groupinstall blueonyx" method is fairly simple and requires you to just a few commands.
+The "dnf groupinstall blueonyx" method is fairly simple and requires you to just a few commands.
 The CD-installer is as easy as it gets: Boot off the ISO, hit return in the menu and wait 5-10 minutes for the install to finish.
 After the install (and the reboot it asks for) you have a perfectly installed BlueOnyx that is ready for immediate usage.
 It simply can't get any easier than that.

 What about BlueOnyx 5207R/5208R?